Welcome to the Unitarian Universalist

 We are a caring intergenerational community that celebrates diversity and fosters spiritual growth through free thought and discussion with respect for personal beliefs.
 We seek the wisdom of many religious traditions and of ourselves, and we encourage the expression of personal ideals in service to people, other life and our planet.
 Individuals and families of all size, shapes and ages will find a loving supportive community with the simple goal of becoming our best self through inner reflection and outward action.
 Join us for a service designed to engage both the heart and mind in the spirit of community and inquiry.

 Our UUCO Holiday Lovefeast is our traditional 'Tis the Season' worship service.
 We invite all -- youngest to oldest, visiting guests and favorite neighbors -- to join in!
 We will sing the familiar songs of the season, read words from historic texts, share traditional Lovefeast buns and warm cider, and hold aloft our candles at the conclusion of the service.
-Our offertory will go to help families in our own congregation and community who could use a little extra this season.
+Our offertory will go to help individuals and families in our community.
 All are welcome at this multi-generational gathering, which is our own adaptation of the traditional Moravian Lovefeast.

 The Lovefeast service is very simple and is focused upon love of humankind: a communal meal is shared in love.
 Music and readings are offered to support reflection about the meaning of this season of the year.
 The distinctive feature of the gathering is that sweet rolls and cider are served to the congregation and all hold lighted candles to end the service.
 Within the Christian tradition it has been noted that the Lovefeast is not a substitute for the Christian sacrament of communion, rather it is a simple, shared meal.
 Many Unitarian Universalist congregations celebrate Lovefeasts at this time of year.